Our relationship with the UK Government

 Relationships with other organisations

 The OGA will work collaboratively with Government and industry to deliver its principal objective.
-The OGA will publish any Memoranda of Understanding (MOU) or Service Level Agreement (SLA) agreed with government or other public bodies.
+Below you can view a number of Memoranda of Understandings (MOUs) or Service Level Agreement (SLAs) agreed with government or other public bodies.

 Memorandum of Understanding between The Secretary of State for Business, Energy & Industrial Strategy and The Oil and Gas AuthorityDownload PDF | 3108KB | 20 pages

 Memorandum of Understanding between the Oil and Gas Authority and the Health and Safety ExecutiveDownload PDF | 988KB | 3 pages

 Memorandum of Understanding between the Oil and Gas Authority and HM Courts & Tribunal ServiceDownload PDF | 470KB

 Memorandum of Understanding between the Scottish Government, BEIS and the OGA setting out the arrangements for onshore licensing issuesDownload PDF | 176KB